 - Medical Retina

-- Retinal & Vitreous Disease
+- Retinal and Vitreous Disease

 Richard Lin, MD, is an ophthalmologist with specialized training in the diagnosis and treatment of disorders involving the vitreous, retina and macula.
 Dr. Lin has a clinical interest and expertise in age-related macular degeneration, diabetic retinopathy, retinal vascular disease, retinal detachment, macular hole and macular pucker.
 He performs in-office procedures such as eye injections and laser treatment of the retina, as well as surgeries including vitrectomy and scleral buckle to repair a retinal detachment.